-Extra Credit: Not happening...especially in a summer class.
+Extra Credit: Not happening...
 Stay on top of your coursework so you won't need it.

 Make-up Exams/Quizzes: No way...don't be absent, sick or have an emergency.

 Attendance: Attendance will be taken at the beginning of class.
 You are late if you arrive after your name is called.
 You are considered absent if you arrive 15 minutes late.
 If you are late twice, that is considered as one absence.
 You will be assigned a WU (failing) grade if you accumulate 5 unexcused absences.